 and terminates when the taxi is free to resume plying for hire.

-(2) A driver shall set the meter to zero at the commencement of a hiring and stop the meter at the termination of a hiring.
+(2) A driver must set the meter in operation at the commencement of a hiring and stop the meter at the termination of a hiring.

-(3) If a driver stops the taxi during the period of a hiring to refuel the taxi, consult a road directory or for some other purpose not requested by the hirer, he or she shall pause the meter until the journey is recommenced.
+(3) If a driver stops the taxi during the period of a hiring to refuel the taxi, consult a road directory or for some other purpose not requested by the hirer, the driver must pause the meter until the journey is recommenced.

+(4) This regulation does not apply if —

+(a) the taxi is hired for a contract fare; or

+(b) an off meter rate set out in Schedule 3 applies to the journey.

+[Regulation 9 amended in Gazette 28 Jun 2016 p.
+2680.]

 9A.
 Hirer not paying fare at termination of hiring or as otherwise agreed, offence

-The hirer of a taxi who is obliged to pay for carriage in the taxi any fare that is in accordance with the Act commits an offence if —
+The hirer of a taxi who is obliged to pay for carriage in the taxi any Schedule 3 fare or contract fare that is in accordance with the Act commits an offence if —

 (a) at the termination of the hiring; or